meganmckenzi3/cnn-lungcancer-imageclassification/README.md

 Smaller image datasets face issues with overfitting, which can cause an inflated accuracy.
 During the modeling process I experimented with data augmentation, drop out layers, hyperparamter tuning and regularization of the image data to improve the loss between the validation accuracy and training accuracy.
 The best model achieved a 98% training accuracy and a 79% validation accuracy which is considered statistically significant.

 **Future Work**
-I hope that CNN's within the medical indsutry can be used to aid doctors and m
+I hope that CNN's within the medical indsutry can be used to aid doctors and those in medical imaging to make more accurate and earlier diagnoses of non-small cell lung cancer.
+This will result in better long term outcomes for those patients.